 Children are given the opportunity to investigate and experiment at their own pace.
-Activities are arranged to give children an introduction to foundation skills in reading, writing, speaking and listening, mathematics, art, science, social studies, music and physical education.
+Activities are arranged to give children an introduction to foundation skills in Reading, Writing, Speaking and Listening, Mathematics, Art, Units of Inquiry, Music and Physical Education.

 The Reception class

 In Reception the school fosters children's natural love of learning by building on their curiosity.
-The programme helps children to learn to express themselves, communicate and represent ideas, feelings and knowledge about the world.
-The school now offers French and Spanish as specialist lessons.
+All disciplines are addressed through the program which helps children to learn to express themselves, communicate and represent ideas, feelings and knowledge about the world.
+The school now offers Zambian Studies as part of specialist lessons.

 Year 1 class and Year 2 class

 Each child is treated as an individual.
 The teachers are skilled at identifying where a child is, and supporting them to take the next appropriate step.
-The subjects include Science and Technology, Social Studies, Personal and Social Education, Mathematics, Art, Drama and Language.
+The subjects include Units of Inquiry, Music, Zambian Studies, Modern Foreign Languages (French and Spanish), Science and Technology, Social Studies, Personal and Social Education, Mathematics, Art, English Language.

-In Year 2 the children are invited to join the Upper Primary after-school activity programmes.
-These activities include a variety of sport and art-based activities.
+In Year 2 the children are invited to join the Upper Primary ASA program.
+These activities include a variety of sport or Art based activities.

 International School of Lusaka key information:

-The International School of Lusaka (ISL) is staffed by a diverse population of teachers from across the globe, countries represented include UK, USA, Canada, Belgium, France, Zambia, India and Brazil.
+The International School of Lusaka (ISL) is staffed by a diverse population of teachers from across the globe.
 The cultural diversity of both its students and staff provide the school with an excellent and strong basis for international education and cross-cultural understanding.